LaunchCodeEducation/intro-to-web-dev-curriculum/content/data-and-variables/studio/_index.md

 ---
-title: "Studio: Data and Variables"
+title: "Studio: Goal Setting and Getting into the Right Mindset"
 date: 2023-05-25T12:55:09-05:00
 draft: false
 weight: 3